grafana/loki/docs/sources/api/_index.md

 }
 ```

-You can set `Content-Type: gzip` request header and post gzipped JSON.
+You can set `Content-Encoding: gzip` request header and post gzipped JSON.

 > **NOTE**: logs sent to Loki for every stream must be in timestamp-ascending
 > order; logs with identical timestamps are only allowed if their content